nipreps/nipreps-book/docs/head-motion/data.md

 This is a popular technique for studying the white matter of the brain.
 The diffusion within biological structures, such as the brain, are often restricted due to barriers (eg. cell membranes), resulting in a preferred direction of diffusion (anisotropy).
 A typical dMRI scan will acquire multiple volumes (or ***angular samples***), each sensitive to a particular ***diffusion direction***.
-These *diffusion directions* (or ***orientations***) conform a fundamental piece of metadata to interpret dMRI data, as models need to know the exact orientation of each angular sample.
+These *diffusion directions* (or ***orientations***) are a fundamental piece of metadata to interpret dMRI data, as models need to know the exact orientation of each angular sample.

 ```{admonition} Main elements of a dMRI dataset
 - A 4D data array, where the last dimension encodes the reconstructed **diffusion direction *maps***.